davidmoten/jax-maven-plugin/README.md

 * optionally adds generated source and resources to the maven build path and artifact
 * supports JAXB extensions
 * [unit tested](jax-maven-plugin-test) on Oracle JDK 8, 9 and OpenJDK 10, 11 (using Travis)
+* uses Jakarta EE dependencies as of 0.2

 ## Constraints
 * requires Maven 3.5+